-DEVELOPER'S RESPONSIBILITIES 31.
-Potential bushfire hazards are appropriately mitigated to reflect the hazard level of the site in regard to vegetation type and proximity, slope and aspect, bushfire history, on-site environmental values, ease of maintenance and any specific implications of the development.
-32. It is the developer's responsibility to ensure the development is resilient to flood events by ensuring design and built form appropriately responds to the potential risks of flooding.
-33. It is the developer's responsibility to ensure that the development directly, indirectly and cumulatively avoids any increase in water flow velocity or flood level, and does not increase the potential for flood damage either on-site or on other properties.
-34. Any alteration or damage to roads and/or public infrastructure that is attributable to the progress of works or vehicles associated with the development of the site shall be repaired to Council's satisfaction or the cost of repairs paid to Council.
-35. It is the developer's responsibility to ensure that any contractors and subcontractors have current, relevant and appropriate qualifications and insurances in place to carry out the works.
-36. The developer shall be responsible for meeting all costs reasonably associated with the approved development, unless there is specific agreement by other parties, including the Council, to meeting those costs.
-37. At all times while the use continues, all requirements of the conditions of the development approval must be maintained.
-COMMENCEMENT OF USE 38.
+No nuisance shall arise to adjoining premises as a result of dust, noise, lighting, odour.
+20. vibration, rubbish, contaminants, stormwater discharge or siltation or any other potentially detrimental impact at all times while the use continues.
+21: The operator shall be responsible for mitigating any complaint arising from on-site operations.
+Construction works must occur so they do not cause unreasonable interference with the 22. amenity of adjoining premises.
+The site must be kept in a clean and tidy state at all times during construction.
+DEVELOPER'S RESPONSIBILITIES Any alteration or damage to roads and/or public infrastructure that is attributable to the 23. progress of works or associated with the use of the site shall be repaired to Council's satisfaction or the cost of the repairs paid to Council.
+24. All contractors and subcontractors shall hold current, relevant and appropriate qualifications and insurances in place to carry out the works.
+All costs reasonably associated with the approved development, unless there is specific 25. agreement by other parties to meet those costs, shall be met by the developer.
+At all times while the use continues, all requirements of the conditions of the development 26. approval must be maintained.
+COMMENCEMENT OF USE 27.
 At its discretion, Council may accept bonds or other securities to ensure completion of specified development approval conditions or Council may accept cash payments for Council to undertake the necessary work to ensure completion of specified development approval conditions.
 It may be necessary for Council to use such bonds for the completion of outstanding works without a specific timeframe agreed.
 The decision to accept bonds or other securities to satisfy a condition will be that of Council, not the applicant.

-39. Council must be notified in writing of the date of the commencement of the use within 14 days of commencement.

-This approval will lapse if the use has not commenced within six years of the date the development approval takes effect, in accordance with the provisions contained in sections 85(i)(a) of the Planning Act 2016.
+Council must be notified in writing of the date of the commencement of the use within 14 28. days of commencement.
+This approval will lapse if the use has not commenced within six (6) years of the date the development approval takes effect, in accordance with the provisions contained in section 85 of the Planning Act 2016.
 Section 86 of the Planning Act 2016 sets out how an extension to the period of approval can be requested.

-A letter outlining and demonstrating that conditions have been, or will be, complied with shall be submitted to Council and approved by a relevant Officer of Council prior to commencement of the use at each relevant stage.
+A letter outlining and demonstrating that conditions have been, or how they will be, complied 29. with, shall be submitted to Council prior to commencement of the use.
 Council Officers may require a physical inspection to confirm that all conditions have been satisfied to relevant standards.

-PLEASE READ CAREFULLY - NOTES AND ADVICE

-When approval takes effect

-This approval takes effect in accordance with section 85 of the Planning Act 2016.

-When approval lapses

-This approval will lapse if the change of use has no occurred within the following period, in accordance with the provisions contained in section 85(i)(a) of the Planning Act 2016:
+PLEASE READ CAREFULLY - NOTES AND ADVICE When approval takes effect This approval takes effect in accordance with section 85 of the Planning Act 2016.
+When approval lapses This approval will lapse if the use has not commenced within six (6) years of the date the development approval takes effect.

-(a) If no period is stated - six (6) years after the approval starts to have effect.

 Section 86 of the Planning Act 2016 sets out how an extension to the period of approval can be requested.

-The developer also includes any future owners and/or operators of the feedlot on the land subject to this development approval.

-Infrastructure charges as outlined in the Infrastructure Charges Notice included in Attachment 3 shall be paid prior to the commencement of the use.

-It is the applicant's responsibility to obtain all statutory approvals prior to commencement of any works onsite.

 This approval in no way removes the duty of care responsibility of the applicant under the Aboriginal Cultural Heritage Act 2003.
 Pursuant to Section 23(1) of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal cultural heritage (the "cultural heritage duty of care").
 This approval in no way authorises the clearing of native vegetation protected under the Vegetation Management Act 1999.

-The approved development does not authorise any deviation from the applicable Australian Standards nor from the application of any laws, including laws covering work place health and safety.
+The approved development does not authorize any deviation from the applicable Australian Standards nor from the application of any laws, including laws covering work place health and safety.